 Gestational diabetes is diabetes that can develop during pregnancy.
-It affects women who haven't had diabetes before.
+It affects women who haven't been affected by diabetes before.
 It means you have high blood sugar and need to take extra care of yourself and your bump.
 This will include eating well and keeping active.

 It usually goes away again after giving birth.
 It is usually diagnosed from a blood test 24 to 28 weeks into pregnancy.

 Watch Rei's experience of gestational diabetes.